xpjb/gmux/README.md

 * Needs X11 and Xft and other shit
 * On arch this is `sudo pacman -S ... blahblahblahblah`

+## Installation
+* Run ./install.sh which performs a release build and copies it to /usr/local/bin
+* Then you would add gmux to .xinitrc or whatever

 ## New Features
 * Integrated log with stderr capture from child processes
 * Integrated, .desktop based launcher replacing dmenu